How to Order - Updated 01 January 2008

 Initially Copyleft and I decided which designs to put to print first.
 They

-on them.
-Luckily, before they could get around to asking me to send them
+take-up on them.
+Luckily, before they could get around to asking me to send

 Having them done by a more professional group than me and my local T-shirt

-printing place takes time because they're being screen printed, which should up
+printing place took a bit more time because they were being screen printed,

-The only hurdle I've fallen at in offering these designs as T-shirts was the one
+The only hurdle I fell at in offering these designs as T-shirts was the one

-placed (pretty fairly) by Simon Travaglia and his team of lawyers regarding
+placed (pretty fairly) in my path by Simon Travaglia and his team of lawyers

-wonga, moolah, greenbacks.
+regarding wonga, moolah, greenbacks.
 Money.
-I can't blame the man, he's invented a
+I can't blame the man, he's

-character/ideal which is well known among a fair proportion of the Clued on-line
+invented a character/ideal which is well known among a fair proportion of the

-population.
-If anyone's going to make money from it, it should be him.
+Clued on-line population.
+If anyone's going to make money from it, it should

-on BOFHcam.org was that this site should not at any time be use for commercial
+freely on BOFHcam.org was that this site should not at any time be use for

-purposes.
+commercial purposes.
 I.e. sell anything.
-Now, this is where things get a little hazy with
+Now, this is where things got a

-the most recent deveopment.
-I asked Copyleft.net if they'd like to sell my
+little hazy.
+I asked Copyleft.net if they'd like to sell my T-shirt designs

-royalties or ownership in the long term, but as Copyleft.net and I have
+ownership in the long term, but as Copyleft.net and I came to a mutually

 Does this still mean bofhcam.org is being commercial?
 I don't think so.
 I'm